Gummiees/shop-tailwind/README.md

 - Understanding of images, containers, Dockerfiles, compose files, etc.
 - First time working with NGINX

+## Docker images

+Optimized as much as I could.
+They run with the official node image on the lts version on alpine.

+### Steps to deploy

+1. Runs the CI image `Dockerfile.ci`.
+Executes `npm i` and `npm run test:ci`.
+2. Runs the CD image `Dockerfile.cd`, which uses the `angular-ci` image, built on step 1.
+Executes `npm run build`.
+3. Runs the Deploy image `Dockerfile.deploy`, which uses the official `nginx` image, and some inputs from the step 2 image `angular-cd`.
+4. Logs in and uploads the image from step 3 named as `angular-cd` to the [GitHub Packages registry](https://github.com/Gummiees/shop-tailwind/packages/).
+5. Connects via SSH to the Droplet on DigitalOcean.
+6. Stops the old container
+7. Deletes the container
+8. Deletes the image
+9. Creates a new container from pulling the uploaded image from step 4, turned on, hosted on port 80.

+Success! 🎉

 ## Docker commands

 - `docker-compose up --build -d`